pdruck/Simacogo/README.md

 down and to the left).

 The game is over when the entire board is filled and the winner is the person with the most points.

+Before the game starts, the user will be required to type in a number of plies.
+The number of plies is how far down the tree of game states the computer will search in order to get their ideal move.
+For example, if the number of plies was 3, the computer player will look 3 moves ahead to find the *next move* that will give them the best results *3 moves* down the road.

 ###Initial State
 ~~~~
 1 2 3 4 5 6 7 8 9 <-- Column Number